B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

         (Optional) Path to the tsv file with the schema annotations.
         This file needs to have one column with loci with the same IDs as the ones in the schema.

-    -pnl, --possible-new-loci
-        (Optional) Path to the directory that contains possible new loci or schema to merge.

     -at, --alignment-ratio-threshold
         (Optional) Threshold value for alignment used to identify spurious CDS (float: 0-1).
         Default: 0.9